SAREC-Lab/sUAS-UseCases/usecases/main/ItemDelivery.md

 - DroneResponse system is active
 - UAVs equipped with carry mechanism
-- Drones are able to carry required payload
+- UAVs are able to carry required payload
+- Each UAV have received [flight authorization](FlightAuthorization.md)

 **Post Conditions**